 In 1918, Avery moved to 1626 W. Boston Boulevard, living there until the early 1920s.

 Andrew Bachle was born in Norwalk, Ohio in 1866.
 He attended Northwestern University and graduated as a mechanical engineer.
 After graduation, Bachle worked as a traveling sales representative for a Cleveland manufacturing firm for 14 years.
 In 1899 he married Mary C. Smith.
 In 1904, he came to Detroit and took a job as chief engineer for Reliance Motor Truck.
 In 1909, he moved to the same position at Paige-Detroit, eventually becoming vice-president of the firm, a position he held until he retired in 1927.

-Andrew Bachle had a house built at 1406 W. Boston Boulevard, where he lived from the late 1910s until his death in the late 1920s.
+Andrew Bachle had a house built at 1406 W. Boston Boulevard, where he lived from the late 1910s until his death in 1930.
 The house has been since demolished due to construction of the Lodge Freeway.

 William Bachman came to Detroit in 1910 to manage a dry goods store.
 During a motoring excursion in 1912, where he led over 150 Detroiters to the Indianapolis Speedway, Bachman hit on the idea of marking routes by banding telephone poles at intersection.
 Upon returning to Detroit, Bachman and the Detroit Auto Club put his plan into action, creating the nation's first road marking system.
 In 1916 Bachman, with other men, founded the Automobile Club of Michigan, which became the largest Auto Club in the world through his 44 years as membership director.
 In 1923, Bachman lobbied for designation of major throughways in Detroit to be designated "main streets," where cross traffic would be required to stop.
 The City Council so designated Michigan, Woodward, and Grand River, and Bachman and the Detroit Auto Club installed the then-novel "stop signs" to warn traffic.